Brain-WP/Hierarchy/README.md

  - /path/to/child/theme/
  - /path/to/parent/theme/

-`SubfolderTemplateFinder`, just like `FoldersTemplateFinder`, accepts a custom file extension as second constructor argument.
+`SubfolderTemplateFinder`, just like `FoldersTemplateFinder`, accepts custom file extensions as second constructor argument.